AdrielC/free-arrow/README.md

 once, and have two interpreters; one for a pure function and a second for the stream processor.

-### Free Comparison

-As Free constructions go, here's how `FreeA` sits on the spectrum of power and expressiveness:

-(Co)Yoneda < Free Applicative < Free Arrow < Free Monad

-Free Arrow has both the static introspection of the Free Applicative and the sequencing capability of the Free Monad

 ### Example

 First define a minmal set of operations (algebra)